danieljharvey/functional-programming-is-boring/slides/lesson1-option.md

 const weirdReducer = (action: Action) {
   switch (action.type) {
     case 'SMASH_THAT_LIKE_BUTTON':
-      return action.timestamp // Typescript knows this should be here case 'GIVE_UP':
+      // Typescript knows timestamp should be here return action.timestamp
+    case 'GIVE_UP':
-      return 0
+      // Typescript knows timestamp will not be here return 0
   }
 }
 ```

-## Option
+# Option

 Option is a container for holding things that may or may not be there: